 - Senior and Masters Women

 - Mixed Masters

 The club provides opportunities for members to make progress their rowing whatever their level of fitness and commitment.
 Our squads regularly compete at local and regional regatta’s and head races.
 The club has also been represented at national events including the Henley Regattas and London Head of the River races.

 Senior and Masters squad training is timetabled on weekday evenings and weekend mornings to ensure facilities are available to all squads.
-The timetable of training is as follows:
+The timetable of training for each Squad can be found here.

 The club has provided opportunities for junior members to develop their rowing skills for 19 years.
 Some important milestones in the club’s junior section include:

 - Approval to deliver the Go Row scheme under the National Junior Rowing Programme.

 - Delivery of Project Oarsome with formal links with local state secondary schools.

 - Awarded Clubmark accreditation by Sport England as a safe, efficient and child friendly club.